xdavidwu/uptime-monitor/README.md

 `monitor:probe` should be run once every hour.
 Set up a cron job for it.

 The served web page will list the status for all probes, under user-facing string descibing the monitored service specified by you instead of detailed description.
 Currently 7 days of historical data will be visualized.

-## notes

-I built this project for my own usage on a restrictive environment that is hard to change.
-If features that requires environment that cannot be statisfied by mine is desired, it will be maintianed in a new branch.
-I will still mainly focus on maintaining the old branch that is compatible with my environment.